-Winnie-the-Pooh - A A Milne
+Winnie-the-Pooh - A. A. Milne

-Choose at least one of the following from the Classic Starts series: Greek Myths (adapted by Diane Namm), Roman Myths (adapted by Dianne Namm), The Odyssey (Homer/ adapted by Tania Zamorsky)
+Choose at least one of the following from the Classic Starts series: Greek Myths (adapted by Diane Namm), Roman Myths (adapted by Diane Namm), The Odyssey (Homer/ adapted by Tania Zamorsky)

 Keep a reading summary journal in a 1-subject notebook.
-Each time you read and/or after each story/chapter, write a summary of what happened.
+Each time you read and/or after each story/chapter, write a summary of what happened (you may include your own illustrations if you'd like).
 In your writing, try to remember to form complete thoughts/sentences that include capitalization and punctuation.
 Your writing may be in either manuscript or cursive, but please do your best handwriting.
 Your summaries may include: setting, characters, events, problems, solutions, and possible predictions of what you believe may happen next in the story.
 Your journal may also include your evaluation (thoughts/opinions) about what you read.
 This journal will not only help review the story as you read, but also help in writing a report that will be assigned in the first weeks of school.
+PLEASE NOTE - this is NOT the summer reading report, but completed for the purposes mentioned above.
 Please also include, at the end of your summary journal, any additional book titles & authors you read over the summer.